-You never can tell who would be behind the computer reading those mails.
+You never can tell who would be behind the computer reading those emails.
 Mails get forwarded, they get reviewed and discussed and that is why you cannot afford to send a carelessly written e-mail, ever.
 If it’s got your name written beneath it, then it’s got to be perfect!

 Sometimes, you get emails inviting you for events, sponsorship, meetings and a host of other things; and it is important that you respond as professionally as you can.

-It doesn’t matter if your response is going to be positive or negative; it has to be well-crafted, showing appreciation and confirmation of attendance or apologies/rejection of offer/regret for absence as the case maybe.
+It doesn’t matter if your response is going to be positive or negative; it has to be well-crafted, showing appreciation and confirmation of attendance or apologies/rejection of offer/regret for absence as the case may be.

 Your refusal or acceptance e-mail should be structured in this order: